jgodson/homelab/docker/ingress-local+adguard/README.md

 - Configure using the Caddyfile located in `./caddy/Caddyfile`
 - Metrics are available at http://your-server-ip:2019/metrics

+#### DNS Configuration

+In order to send logs or metrics to local hostnames, we need to use the internal adguard server.
+Follow [these instructions](docs/dns-config-ubuntu.md) to configure DNS for Ubuntu if it has not already been set to use the DNS server.
+Instead of a specific ip, in this case you can use `localhost`.

 ## Service Integration

 ### DNS Resolution